Torsors in super-symmetry: Shifting to the Hopf-algebra world

 (3)\ $(B\otimes_{\overline{B}}\overline{A})\square_{\overline{H}} H$ in \eqref{EBAH} is canonically isomorphic to $B\otimes_{\overline{B}}(\overline{A}\, \square_{\overline{H}} H)$, as is easily seen by using \eqref{ETPDop}. \end{rem}

-Section \ref{STHA} is devoted to proving the theorem above.
-We have the following corollary, which is seen to be translated into the first main theorem of this paper, Theorem \ref{TBij}, in view of Corollary \ref{CXGAB} and Remark \ref{RSmooth} (1) just above.
+Theorem \ref{THA} will be proved by spending the whole of Section \ref{STHA}.
+The theorem has the following corollary, which is seen to be translated into the first main theorem, Theorem \ref{TBij}, in view of Corollary \ref{CXGAB} and Remark \ref{RSmooth} (1) just above.